fedbiomed/fedbiomed/docs/developer/testing-in-fedbiomed.md

         - Specific interfaces are better than one general-purpose interface.
     - Dependency Inversion Principle
         - Classes should depend on interfaces or abstract classes instead of concrete classes and functions.

+### 16. Learn from bugs
+- When a bug is discovered please consider adding a unit tests for it.
+However, if the bug can not be tested using unit tests please consider adding integration or end-to-end test.

 ## Integration Testing